Data Protection by Design and Default Guidance

 It has always been good practice to adopt a ‘privacy by design’ approach and to carry out a Privacy Impact Assessment (PIA).
 However, the General Data Protection Regulation (GDPR) 2016 makes privacy by design an express legal requirement, under the term ‘data protection by design and by default’.
 It now makes DPIAs mandatory in certain circumstances.

-As early as possible in any project or proposal, the officer responsible for the planned project will need to complete the organisation’s DPIA form which is based on the Information Commissioner’s Office (ICO), recommended template.
+For all NHSCFA projects that involve the processing of personal data, as early as possible within the project or proposal, the assigned responsible officer will need to complete the organisation’s DPIA form which is based on the Information Commissioner’s Office (ICO), recommended template.

-There is no need to delay the completion of a DPIA form if initial plans are not fully developed, as the process is particularly useful if it can inform projects at an early stage, as plans may be delayed or halted completely if data protection considerations are not fully risk assessed and sign-off obtained.
+There is no need to delay the completion of the DPIA form if initial plans are not fully developed, as the process is particularly useful if it can inform projects at an early stage, as plans may be delayed or halted completely if data protection considerations are not fully risk assessed at the outset and sign-off obtained.

 This guidance applies to staff responsible for the delivery or management of a project or business process, or the management of a contract or similar arrangement where the proposed activity will involve the processing of personal data.